argoproj/argo-cd/docs/operator-manual/security.md

 kubectl edit clusterrole argocd-application-controller
 ```

-Note:
+!!! note

-* If you to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).
+    If you to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).

 ## Auditing